d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 relations with each other.

 It is tempting to try and "simplify" an HPO problem by turning numerical into categorical parameters.
 For example, why not specify
-`batch_size` as `categorical([8, 32, 128])`.
-However, not only does this constitute another "choice by hand" we originally wanted to avoid, for most competitive HPO methods, it either does not matter or makes things worse.
+`batch_size` as `categorical([8, 32, 128])`, i.e. 3 instead of 121 possible values?
+However, not only does this constitute another "choice by hand" we want to avoid, for most competitive HPO methods, it either does not matter or makes things worse.
 Uniform random sampling just as effectively covers a bounded range than a finite set.
 As we will see, many model-based HPO methods relax `int` to `float` and use one-hot encoding for `categorical`, so turning `int` or `float` into `categorical` increases the dimension of the encoding space.
 If you still insist on finite ranges for `float` variables, Syne Tune provides the `finrange` and `logfinrange` types.

-HIER!

 In general, the structure of the search space $\mathcal{X}$ can be complex and it can be quite different from $\mathbb{R}^d$.
-Some hyperparameters can encode choices (e.g., type of activation function used in a neural network) or depend on other hyperparameters (e.g., the number of units of the $l$-th layer of a neural network is only relevant if the network has at least $l+1$ layers).
+Some hyperparameters are integers (like `batch_size`) or discrete choices (like the hypothetical `activation` above).
+Beyond the scope of this chapter, some hyperparameters may depend on the value of others.
+For example, if we try to tune both the number of layers and widths per layer for a multi-layer perceptron, the width of the $l$-th layer is relevant only if the network has at least $l+1$ layers.
 Hence, hyperparameter optimization consists in determining a small set of good hyperparameters to search over and probing the underlying machine learning algorithm at these values in the hope that one of them will be close to the best hyperparameters $\mathbf{x}_*$.

 ## How can we evaluate hyperparameter optimization methods?

 In the next section we will look at different hyperparameter optimization methods.
-To understand their difference better, we will described here how we can evaluate them.
-In practice, we usually run the hyperparameter optimization once and use the best found hyperparameters to train our final model.
-However, since the most hyperparameter optimization method come with an intrinsic randomness, we have to run them multiple times with a different seed for the random number generator and average the results to assess their performance.

-Key requirement for any hyperparameter optimization methods is not just to return a well peforming configuration, but to find it as quickly as possible.
-Therefor, we will look at the anytime performance of an algorithm.
-We define the anytime performance as the validation performance of the best found configuration, i.e incumbent, at the current time step.
-Furthermore, we usually care less about the number of function evaluations, but rather the time (i.e wall-clock time) we have to wait until our optimizer returns a hyperparameter configuration.
-Hence, we will compare hyperparameter optimization algorithms by plotting the anytime performance over wall-clock time.
+Just as with training algorithms or model architectures, it is important to understand how to best best compare different HPO techniques.
+First, each HPO experiment depends on substantial sources of randomness, from the seed for random configuration choices and non-convex optimization of surrogate models to random effects in each training run (such as random weight initialization).
+When comparing different methods, it is therefore crucial to run each experiment several times and present average or quantile statistics.

+The key requirement for an HPO method is that it finds well performing configurations as rapidly as possible, given the allocated compute budget.
+At least in the current practice, HPO is used as part of an iterative data acquisition and model building process overseen by human experts.
+The faster each individual decision is taken, the faster the overall job is done, or the more high level alternatives can be considered.

+Therefore, we will score an HPO algorithm by its anytime performance, defined as the validation performance of the best found configuration at the current wall-clock time step.
+Compared to the practice of plotting best validation performance against number of criterion function evaluations, this metric is not only more relevant in practice, but also allows to compare different scheduling techniques (e.g., synchronous versus asynchronous; early stopping versus full training).
+It also captures the decision making time of the HPO method itself, which for some model-based techniques can be significant.

 ## Summary